Cash Buyer. No Block Restrictions.

 Non-Standard Construction

 Post-war council housing was commonly built using concrete panels, large-panel systems, or steel frames, construction types that many lenders will not touch.
-These buildings are structurally sound and produce perfectly good homes, but the label "non-standard construction" closes most mortgage doors.
+Most are perfectly habitable, but non-standard construction closes most mortgage doors regardless of actual condition.
 Cash buyers are not subject to this restriction.

 High-Rise and Floor Height Rules